fdavies93/zenkat-rust/dev-docs/roadmap.md

 #### Server

-- Must run as a server with defined inputs and outputs
+- Must run as a server with defined inputs and outputs in JSON

 - `.` (select child) operator
 - `*` (all) operator